Vehicle Monitoring Systems Pty Ltd v SARB Management Group Pty Ltd FCA 408

 This decision provides some helpful clarification that publicly available prior art information can be readily added to the common general knowledge when assessing whether or not a claimed invention possesses an inventive step, following changes made to Australian patent law under the Raising the Bar Act.
 This decision also highlights the practical difficulties that can arise when relying on non-documentary publications such as presentations and lectures, particularly the difficulty in determining precisely what information was made publicly available by such events over time.

-For further information, please contact Dean Bradley and Greg Whitehead.
+For further information, please contact Greg Whitehead.